iurisegtovich/Learning/README.md

-# Learning
+$# Learnin$g
-Source code and Makefile files for the learnign of some aspectes of language, compilation and linking. line added in in master
+$Source  and Makefi$le files  the learnign of some aspectes of langu$age, compilation and linking. added  in mast$er li$ne deletions and $ added in branch2